 Welcome to the website for the Central Oregon Community College (COCC) Campus Public Safety Department.
 Ensuring student success, begins by providing and maintaining a safe learning environment.
 It is the department's responsibility to protect the community, enforce campus policy, and educate our students, staff, faculty, and visitors.
 We are dedicated to providing professional services and keeping our community safe.

-The Campus Public Safety Department is comprised of individuals from various backgrounds in military and emergency services.
-The department currently employs former police officers, former emergency medical technicians, and former members of the United States Military.
+The Campus Public Safety Department is comprised of individuals from various backgrounds in law enforcement, military, and emergency services.
+The department currently employs former police officers, former emergency medical technicians, former public safety officers from other departments, and former members of the United States Military.
 Public Safety Officers receive over 380 hours of training and are state certified by the Oregon Department of Public Safety Standards and Training (DPSST).
 In 2015, the Central Oregon Community College Campus Public Safety Department received the Department of the Year award from the Western Association of Campus Law Enforcement Administrators (WACLEA).